 Voters want their elected officials to invest more in afterschool programs, and are willing to devote taxpayer money to pay for these programs.

-Broad bipartisan support is evident, as 84 percent of parents, 91 percent of Democrats (9 in 10 Democrats) and 80 percent of
+Broad bipartisan support is evident, as 84 percent of parents, 91 percent of Democrats and 80 percent of Republicans support public funding for afterschool.